Whats New In Cosmetic Dentistry

 Cutting-edge procedures that are defining a new era in dentistry include teeth whitening, dental implants and veneers, laser treatments and the advent of 3D tooth printing.
 Modern cosmetic dentistry often involves a combination of treatments.
 For instance, whitening may be combined with laser tissue restructuring or restorative procedures.

 Teeth whitening by a dentist provides an effective alternative to over-the-counter dental bleaching products, which, according to some experts, can actually damage tooth enamel.
-According to McLoughlin Dental's cosmetic dentist, "Professionally supervised whitening will work faster, and protect sensitive gums and tooth-root surfaces better, than over-the-counter whitening products."

 The professional teeth whitening process is closely monitored by your dentist, and the concentration and levels of the whitening agent can be adjusted, while the gums and other parts of the mouth are shielded for protection.
 Bleaching agents used by dentists are typically far stronger than those available in store-bought kits, and a combination of light and heat may be used to intensify the whitening process.